amalkuriakose/flask_hello_world_app/README.md

-# Flaskr - Flask Tutorial App
+# Flaskr - Flask Demo App

+Flask is a micro web framework written in Python.
+This repo contains a hello world app written in flask.